tclum/KCC-Robot-Projects/Fall22/NAOandChoregraphe/Lisa/README.md

 * If you were interested in writing code, NAOqi is the name of the main software that runs on NAO and controls it.
 This website contains the list of all NAOqi APIs.

 ### What I Did
 I wanted to explore the movement side of NAO, by trying to create a workout robot.
-The video of my robot can be found [here](https://drive.google.com/file/d/1o-UEUa4wZKuBbXlWJKfr-SBzI9l-h0dT/view?usp=sharing)
+The video of my robot can be found [here.](https://drive.google.com/file/d/1o-UEUa4wZKuBbXlWJKfr-SBzI9l-h0dT/view?usp=sharing)

 Basically, I had NAO stand up, raise its arms and walk in different directions.
 Then, I had NAO move its arms and sit back down.
 My program was a mixture of using the preprogrammed boxes in Choregraphe and creating my own boxes in Python.
 The two NAOqi APIS I used were ALMotion and ALTextToSpeech.

 ### Final Thoughts
+* I would like to emphasize going through this [website](https://www.kramirez.net/Robotica/Material/Nao/AnIntroductionToRoboticsWithNao_TextBook_2012_US.pdf) again!
+I wish I found this sooner because it was very helpful for me.

+* Start early 😭!
+There are so many things you can do with NAO so I wish I started earlier & be sure to allow some time to troubleshoot/in case things don't go as plan.

+* Good luck & have fun!!